aosabook/500lines/event-driven-web-server/writeup.md

 ## End of Detour in 4.
 3. 2.

 The next interesting part of `process-ready` comes after the edge-case handling of old/big/needy requests.
 It's wrapped in another layer of error handling because we might still crap out in different ways here.
 In particular, if the request is old/big/needy or if an `http-assertion-error` is raised, we want to send a `400` response; the client provided us with some bad or slow data.
-However, if any _other_ error happens here, it's because someone made a mistake defining a handler, which should be treated as a `500` error; something went wrong on the server side as a result of a potentially legitimate request.
+However, if any _other_ error happens here, it's because someone made a mistake defining a handler, which should be treated as a `500` error.
+Something went wrong on the server side as a result of a potentially legitimate request.

 Lets follow that trail for a while: